Licensing and Host ID's

 FEATURE lines (

 dTectDS).
-These licenses are valid for versions 6.6 and lower, until the 1st of January 2020, for two users (
+These licenses are valid for software that have been released up to december 2022, until the 1st of January 2023, for two users (

 The Client side: Your program